laurall974/Final-Project-Calculator/README.md

 :heavy_check_mark: At least a dependency requiring the installation of an external library/package

-- Both teammates should explain the technical architecture and how they have collaborated
+:heavy_check_mark: Both teammates should explain the technical architecture and how they have collaborated

-- Your presentation skills are also evaluated (5 pts) the precision and the accuracy of your words are important
+:heavy_check_mark: Your presentation skills are also evaluated (5 pts) the precision and the accuracy of your words are important

-- During this presentation you should demonstrate your knowledge of all keys concepts seen in this course
+:heavy_check_mark: During this presentation you should demonstrate your knowledge of all keys concepts seen in this course

 :heavy_check_mark: You are asked to use a medium for your presentation (PowerPoint)